 It’s like when you’re at the beach and there’s no shade, it’s not comfortable.
 As soon as we have access to the shade as well, we are able to cool our selves down a little if needed.
 Our canine companions do the same.

-6. Exercise at a Suitable Time of The Day
+6. Exercise During Appropriate Times of The Day

 Exercise is very important for malamutes and even in hot weather, still require daily physical activity.